 My sister shared this India-inspired beef dish with me, and I've made a few modifications to fit my tastes.
 I love the smell of the spices as the ribs slow cook all day!—Lorraine Carlstrom, Nelson, British Columbia

 This is a fantastic change of pace from a typical slow cooker stew.
 Its combination of flavors—short ribs, rum and fruit— makes it feel like an exotic Caribbean dish.
 Make sure to leave the mangoes and pineapple on top of the beef, instead of stirring them in, so that their color will stay bright yellow.
 When removing the mixture from the slow cooker, take out the fruit first and place in a separate bowl from the meat to avoid coating them with the with brown sauce.
 I like to also serve it with rice.—Loanne Chiu, Fort Worth, Texas

-I got this recipe from a newspaper, and it was an instant hit with my husband and my friends.
-I originally prepared this meal in the oven, but I've since discovered how easy it is to make in the slow cooker.—Bette Jo Welton, Eugene, Oregon
+Inspiration struck when I saw a recipe like this one in a newspaper.
+My version was an instant hit with my husband and friends.
+It got even better when I discovered how easy it is to make in the slow cooker. —Bette Jo Welton, Eugene, OR

 Our whole family is excited when I plug in the slow cooker to make these fall-off-the-bone tender ribs.
 We like them served over rice or egg noodles.
 Husband Mark and I have eight children, ages 16 years to 3 months, whom I homeschool.

 "This recipe takes no time to prepare and results in the most delicious, fall-off-the-bone short ribs," writes Lamya Asiff of Delburne, Alberta.
 "The longer you cook them, the better they get!"
 TIP: "Serve them on a bed of rice," Lamya suggests.